incognico/list-of-top-level-domains/README.md

 "The MIT License (MIT)"; or the terms and conditions of the "GPL v3 License".
 See [LICENSE](/LICENSE) and [GPLv3](/GPLv3).

-This licensing condition does not apply to any resources in the 'TLD Enumerations' project that are published in the public domain.
-These resources are listed in the **"Copyright"** section of this document.
+These licensing conditions do not apply to any resources that have been released into the public domain; which are listed in the [**"Public Domain Resources"**](/README.md) section of the 'TLD Enumerations' project's [README](/README.md) document.